LSU Health Shreveport will not accommodate any international observers during the COVID pandemic. This position will be

-- A Visitor is an individual who, though not enrolled in any LSU Health Shreveport school or compensated by LSU Health Shreveport, is given access to property, facilities, and/or information systems, at the discretion of LSU Health Shreveport, for a specific period of time for collaborative or educational purposes.
+A Visitor is an individual who, though not enrolled in any LSU Health Shreveport school or compensated by LSU Health Shreveport, is given access to property, facilities, at the discretion of LSU Health Shreveport, for a specific period of time for collaborative or educational purposes.
 Visitors may not perform any patient care.
 Visitors are neither earning academic credit nor considered employees, and are not entitled to wages or benefits.
 There are two categories of Visitors LSU Health Shreveport: Guest and Observer.

 - An Observer is a Visitor who observes LSU Health Shreveport operations for educational or training purposes that primarily benefit the Observer.

 To apply as an Observer, the first step is submitting a CV to the Office of the Registrar for review.
 Email notifications will be submitted to the interested applicant to determine if the individual meets the eligibility requirements.
 The applicant must identify a Faculty Sponsor at LSU Health Shreveport.
-We do not assist with this initial process.
+The Office of the Registrar does not assist with finding a faculty sponsor.
 All departments are listed on the LSU Health Shreveport webpage.
 Please note there are some departments that will not accommodate observers.
-The Faculty Sponsor Form and Pre-Baccalaureate Trainee Plan(if applicable) along with the Application for Observer and Certificate of Health Statement including the application fee must be submitted to the Office of the Registrar for processing.
+The Faculty Sponsor or Departmental coordinator must submit the complete application packet and the application fee to the Office of the Registrar for processing.
 Please review website for required documents.
 No application will be considered without all required paperwork and fee.
 The application is reviewed by the Observership Committee.
 Please allow minimum four (4) weeks for the approval process.
-Application should be submitted no more than six (6) months prior the proposed dates.
+Application packets should be submitted no more than six (6) months prior the proposed dates.

 Types of Observers: